Arrangements of Spheres and Projective Spaces

 \bl{lem3s1c5} If $(Y, A)$ is a CW pair such that the inclusion $A\hookrightarrow Y$ is null homotopic then $Y / A\simeq Y\vee SA$, where $SA$ is the suspension of $A$.\el

 \bpr See \cite[Chapter 0]{hatcher02}.\epr

-\bl{lem4s1c5} Let $\mathcal{B}$ be an essential and affine arrangement of hyperplanes in $\R^l$.
+\bl{lem4s1c5} Let $\mathcal{B}$ be an essential and non-central arrangement of pseudo-hyperplanes in $\R^l$ with locally flat intersections.
 Then the cell complex which is dual to the induced stratification is regular and homeomorphic to a closed ball of dimension $l$. \el